UDT-ITF/website/source/presentation/index.md

 ###  5.4.
 Range

+> See my comment somewhere distantly above.
+Do we need range, for its ability to handle e.g. chapters in a book?
+Or is this kind of thing handled by the fragments discussed in the Text API?
 Ranges are used to represent structure within an object beyond the default order of the TextFrames in the `items` property of the Manifest, such as newspaper sections or articles, chapters within a book, or movements within a piece of music.
 Ranges can include TextFrames, parts of TextFrames, or other Ranges, creating a tree structure like a table of contents.

 The intent of adding a Range to the Manifest is to allow the client to display a linear or hierarchical navigation interface to enable the user to quickly move through the object's content.
 Clients _SHOULD_ present only Ranges that have the `label` property and do not have a `behavior` value `no-nav` to the user.
 Clients _SHOULD NOT_ render TextFrame labels as part of the navigation, and a Range that wraps the TextFrame _MUST_ be created if this is the desired presentation.